crate/crate/docs/general/ddl/data-types.rst

 ..
 NOTE::

-    If a column is dynamically created, the type detection will not recognize date and time types, meaning that date and time type columns must always be declared beforehand.
+    If an object column is :ref:`dynamically created
+    <type-object-columns-dynamic>`, the type detection will not recognize date
+    and time types, meaning that date and time type columns must always be declared beforehand.